kamaladafrica/axon-cdi-quickstart/README.md

 A simple quickstart project for Axon CDI Integration

-You can you the configured maven exec plugin to run the project: mvn exec:java
+You can use the configured maven exec plugin to run the project:

+mvn exec:java